ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

 **Benefits of Big Data**: Provides insights for organizations to connect with customers and improve services.

 ### Data Science and Big Data
+* **Data science needs computational thinking:** Data scientists need programming skills and the ability to think computationally.
+* **Demand for data science is increasing:** Data science and analytics are hot fields with growing demand from employers and students.
+* **Big data** is data that is too large and complex to be handled by traditional database systems.
+* **Origins of big data:** Google's need to store and process massive amounts of web data led to the development of new technologies and techniques.
+* **Big data analysis:** New technical and statistical techniques are needed to handle massive datasets, including deep learning.

+### What is Hadoop?
+* **Hadoop** was developed by Doug Cutting at Yahoo, based on Google's big data architecture.
+It distributes data across a cluster of computers, processes it in parallel, and combines the results.
+This allows for linear scaling and handling massive dahasets.
+* **Data science components:** Combines established fields like probability, statistics, linear algebra, programming, and databases with newer techniques like machine learning.
+* **Machine learning in data science** enables pattern identification in large datasets, moving beyond traditional testing: Now we're able to find patterns first, then infer hypothesises out of these patterns, then test our hypothesises.
+* **Data science is a rapidly evolving field.** New techniques like deep learning and neural networks are constantly being added to the mix.

+### Big Data Processing Tools: Hadoop, HDFS, Hive, and Spark
+* **Hadoop:** Open-source framework for distributed storage and processing of large datasets.
+    * Enables handling of various data formats (structured, unstructured, semi-structured)
+    * Provides real-time, self-service access to data.
+    * Cost-effective solution for storing and processing large datasets.
+* **HDFS (Hadoop Distributed File System):** Storage system for big data.
+    * Partitions files across multiple nodes for parallel access.
+    * Replicates data for fault tolerance and high availability.
+    * Benefits: Data locality, scalability, fast recovery.
+* **Hive:** Data warehouse built on top of Hadoop for querying and analyzing data.
+    * Suitable for ETL, reporting, and data analysis.
+    * Less suitable for real-time applications and transaction processing.
+* **Spark:** General-purpose data processing engine for large datasets.
+    * Uses in-memory processing for fast computations.
+    * Supports various programming languages (Java, Python, R, etc.) and data sources.
+    * Key use case: Real-time stream processing and complex analytics.

+### Data Mining
+1. **Establish Clear Goals:** Define key questions, cost-benefit considerations, and desired accuracy levels.
+2. **Select relevant data:** Identify and gather appropriate data from various sources, considering cost and quality.
+3. **Preprocess data:** Clean and prepare data by handling errors, inconsistencies, and missing values.
+4. **Transform data:** Reduce the number of attributes, aggregate or transform variables as needed.
+5. **Store data:** Ensure secure and efficient storage for easy access and manipulation.
+6. **Mine data:** Apply data analysis methods, including visualization and machine learning algorithms.
+7. **Evaluate results:** Assess the effectiveness of the data mining process, test predictive capabilities, and gather stakeholder feedback.
+8. **Iterate and improve:** Refine the process based on evaluation and feedback to achieve better results.

+## Deep Learning and Machine Learning

+### Artificial Intelligence and Data Science